kobaaa/eggshell/README.md

 - [ ] export spreadsheet as some sort of Clojure code
 - [ ] named cells?
 - [ ] save/load column widths
+- [ ] trace errors with arrows

 ## Bugs

 - [ ] Cells without deps (such as `(+ 1 2)`) don't get calculated
+- [ ] Fix selection after cell value has been updated

 ## License